 The grooves in your brain are making it too easy for you to obsessively think about what happened in the past.

-3. Decide what groove you want to make in your brain
+3. Decide what new grooves you want to create in your brain

 How do you want your groovy brain to make you feel?
 If you want to feel peaceful, then think peaceful thoughts.
 If you want more joy in your life, choose to focus on ideas that bring you joy.
 If you want action and adventure, use your brain!
 Create the life you want.